 Pharaoh Neco deposed Jehoahaz / Shallum and appointed his older brother Eliakim / Jehoiakim as king (2 Kings 23:34).
 Although there is no mention of him being anointed, it seems likely that he too would have been made king in the normal way for the kingdom.
 Appearances are important, even when they are at the command of a foreign king like Neco.

 After Eliakim / Jehoiakim died, Jehoiachin / Jeconiah / Coniah, his son, became king (2 Kings 24:6).

 Nebuchadnezzar then deposed Jehoiachin / Jeconiah / Coniah (2 Kings 24:12, 15) and made Mattaniah / Zedekiah, his uncle, king (2 Kings 24:17).
 Lamentations 4:20 suggests that Zedekiah was anointed.

-A piece of knowledge that is often not spelled out when talking about anointing Bible kings is that the oil used for anointing was olive oil, not automotive oil!
-Olive trees were common in Israel and olive oil made from pressing the olives was used for many different things, including anointing.
+When we discuss anointing Bible kings, everyone seems to assume that we all know that the oil used is olive oil, not automotive oil!
+We’ll point it out here just in case, and observe that olive trees were common in Israel and olive oil made from pressing the olives was used for many different things, including anointing.

 Enjoyed this article?
 Articles on this site summarise the research we do in writing our Bible-based fiction.
 If you enjoy reading real Bible-based fiction or are willing to give it a try, enter your name and email address in the fields below, then click "Subscribe".
 You'll get a new micro-tale, or an informative article every week, as well as occasional special offers from Bible Tales Online.
 You can unsubscribe at any time.